 I’m surprised at how often people respond with their own tales of debt issues when we share our story.
 We often share as much information as we can, supplying resources like websites and books, also suggesting to people to look at their own bank or credit unions for additional information.
 Most offer free debt/credit counseling.
 We have purchased many copies of Dave Ramsey’s “A Total Money Makeover” and gave them away as gifts.
 I have seen varies reactions to people receiving the book.
 Some read them in just a few days and making changes, to others whose books have never been open and are now collecting dust.
 It’s not bothersome to see the book collecting dust, its totally up to the individual to take action.
 For those that I have helped I’m glad that I have been able to provide valuable information.
 It brings a smile to my face to know I helped them make a change in their own finances now they have more information then they didn’t before.
 All I ask in return in that they pay it forward.
 When they finish the book they pass it on to someone else and ask that person to do the same.

 Expert in the Making?

 What resources would you recommend for others just beginning to organize their personal finances?
-Do you openly share your finance information?
+Do you openly share your financial information?